dreamenddischarger/umiproj-wh-tl/README.md

 - The `story` folder is what you're interested in.
 Anything outside of it is irrelevant to this project.
 - `story/epX/en/` contains the original Umineko Project translation.
 Do not modify anything here.
 - `story/epX/wh/` contains a copy of that translation that's being replaced with the WH translation as I progress through the project (see commits to know where I'm at)
-- `story/rest.txt` is an auto-generated version of the script for Question Arcs.
-The parts that are in this file haven't been touched by me yet.
+- `story/rest-rondo.txt` and `story/rest-nocturne.txt` are an auto-generated version of the scripts.
+This won't run by itself and needs manual editing.
+The parts that are in these files haven't been touched by me yet.

 Suggested workflow:
-- Cut a chunk of text out of `rest.txt` that corresponds to a chapter (one of the story/epX/wh/umiX_X.txt files that haven't been finished yet).
+- Cut a chunk of text out of `rest-X.txt` that corresponds to a chapter (one of the story/epX/wh/umiX_X.txt files that haven't been finished yet).
 - Paste that chunk into the corresponding file, replacing everything.
 - Commit and push those changes.
 This will let other developers know you've taken a chunk and are working on it.
 - Open the file you've just changed in an editor with good diff support (personally, I use VS Code).